Ashypilo/swingy_rpg/README.md

-GUI applications with the SWING framework, in order to create an RPG game.
+<strong>GUI applications with the SWING framework, in order to create an RPG game.</strong>

 The game can be launched in 2 modes as described below: